hwaf/hwaf/README.md

     waf         run waf itself
     configure   configure local project or packages
     build       build local project or packages
-    install     install local project or packages
+    check       build and run unit-tests for the local project or packages install     install local project or packages
     clean       clean local project or packages
     distclean   distclean local project or packages